The Mother Road Route 66

 but as a way of moving through the world.

-He spent his life photographing what others might have missed, working alongside Ansel Adams as a printer of his books, and helping create the Kodachrome Coloramas that once stopped people in their tracks at Grand Central.
+He spent his life photographing and storytelling, working alongside Ansel Adams as a printer of his books, and spearheading the creation of Kodachrome Coloramas which graced New York’s Grand Central Station.

 Ansel Adams photographing at the base of Yosemite Falls, by George L. Waters, Jr.

 Portrait days will be set up in each town.
-Get on the list to inquire on how to be a part of the story and have a portrait sitting with Sarah Waters.
+Subscribe to the list to inquire on how to be a part of the story and have a portrait sitting with Sarah Waters.

 Inquire here for your media kit.